digital-horizon/RoundCoachMark/README.md

 ## Usage

 There are two basic scenarios for coach marks.
-The first one - simple is illustrated by SimpleCoachMarkerDemoVC in demo project.
-In this scenario of GUI elemnts - controls - you want to show up are in the the same view controller, thus you can add them to CoachMarker directly
+The first one is illustrated by `SimpleCoachMarkerDemoVC` in demo project.
+In this scenario of GUI elemnts - controls - you want to show up are in the the same view controller, thus you can add them to the CoachMarker directly

 ### Simple scenario